subquery/documentation/docs/quickstart/quickstart_chains/near.md

 Navigate to the default mapping function in the `src/mappings` directory.
 You will be able to see three exported functions: `handleBlock`, `handleAction`, and `handleAction`.
 Delete both the `handleBlock` and `handleAction` functions as you will only deal with the `handleAction` function.

-The `handleAction` function receives event data whenever an event matches the filters, which you specified previously in the `project.yaml`.
+The `handleAction` function receives event data whenever an event matches the filters, which you specified previously in the `project.ts`.
 Let’s make changes to it, process the relevant transaction action, and save them to the GraphQL entities created earlier.

 Update the `handleAction` function as follows (**note the additional imports and renaming of functions to `handleNewOracle` and `handleNewPrice`**):